 - OM5 EMB values are specified at both 850 and 953 nm.

 - There are no transmission standards that specify OM5.
-Transmission standards typically include only one multimode fibre variant that is selected based on economic, commercial, and technical criteria.
-Parallel transmission is the default multimode fibre variant for data rates ≥ 40G.
+Transmission standards typically include only one multimode fiber variant that is selected based on economic, commercial, and technical criteria.
+Parallel transmission is the default multimode fiber variant for data rates ≥ 40G.

-Wideband uses wavelengths to increase each fiber’s capacity by at least a factor of four, which allows at least a fourfold data-rate increase Instead of using four separate fibres to transmit four optical signals, the signals can be sent down one fibre over four separate operating windows.
+Wideband uses wavelengths to increase each fiber’s capacity by at least a factor of four, which allows at least a fourfold data-rate increase Instead of using four separate fibers to transmit four optical signals, the signals can be sent down one fiber over four separate operating windows.

 In an OM5 multimode fiber link, data rate and maximum reach are limited by: